Are you wondering why a strong narrative is so important in a presentation – and how you can develop your own?

 1. Action

-First things first; in order to develop the best narrative for your presentation, you have to establish the action you need your audience to take afterwards.
+First things first, in order to develop the best narrative for your presentation, you have to establish the action you need your audience to take afterwards.
+This is essentially the main idea in narrative writing.

 Don’t underestimate this step.